grafana/grafana/docs/sources/alerting/set-up/provision-alerting-resources/terraform-provisioning/index.md

 ## Import alert rules

-[Alert rules][alerting-rules] enable you to alert against any Grafana data source.
+[Alert rules](ref:alerting-rules) enable you to alert against any Grafana data source.
 This can be a data source that you already have configured, or you can [define your data sources in Terraform](https://registry.terraform.io/providers/grafana/grafana/latest/docs/resources/data_source) alongside your alert rules.

 To provision alert rules, refer to the [grafana_rule_group schema](https://registry.terraform.io/providers/grafana/grafana/latest/docs/resources/rule_group), and complete the following steps.

 1. Create a data source to query and a folder to store your rules in.

-   In this example, the [TestData][testdata] data source is used.
+   In this example, the [TestData](ref:testdata) data source is used.

    Alerts can be defined against any backend datasource in Grafana.